mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Resource Type
     If the users check the Show Resource Type, the type of RDF resources are shown at the top right of each resource.
 RDF Property Label
     If the users check the Show RDF Property Label, the label of properties are shown.
-If it is not checked, the label properties are not shown in the RDF editor.
+If it is not checked, the label properties are not shown in the Instance Editor.
 ToolTips
     If the users check the Show ToolTips, tooltips are shown when the users mouse over the resources.
 RDF Graph Layout (Left to Right)